By Jean Roque, President, Trupp HR.

 Fortunately, there are many options now available that enable employee benefits data to be captured and submitted electronically.
 Although this process may not eliminate the need to remind employees and validate information, it can transition accountability to the employee and ease the administrative burden.
 If you are not already leveraging technology in your Open Enrollment process, check with your payroll/HRIS provider or benefits providers about electronic systems you might be able to leverage.

 Need help with your Open Enrollment process?
-Trupp HR now offers services for strategically managing and administering the Open Enrollment process, giving you additional support during this busy time and helping your company to use Open Enrollment to showcase the value of your benefit offering.
+Trupp HR now offers services for strategically managing and administering the Open Enrollment process, giving you additional support during this busy time and helping your company to use Open Enrollment to showcase the value of your benefits offering.